-10. The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin.
+15. The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
-Any project which reduces water usage or any water usage which is at or below the established threshold, is assumed not to have a significant effect on groundwater levels.
+Any project which reduces water usage or any water usage which is at or below the established threshold, is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.

-Based on the submitted Phase One water availability analysis, the 30.2 acre subject valley-area parcel has a water availability calculation of 30.2 acre feet per year (af/yr), which is arrived at by multiplying its 30.2 acre size by a one af/yr/acre fair share water use factor.
-According to the applicant, existing water usage on the parcel is approximately 18.7 af/yr, including 2.55 af/yr for residential use (1 primary residence at .75 af/yr and 6 studio apartments at .3 af/yr apiece), 2.15 af/yr for the winery, and 14 af/yr for irrigation of established vineyards.
-This application proposes an additional .5 af/yr of winery water use, an additional 1 af/yr for landscaping, and a decrease in vineyard water use of 1.4 af/yr for the 2.8 acres of vines which are to be removed.
-As a result of the foregoing, annual water demand for this parcel would increase to 18.8 af/yr.
+Based on the submitted Phase One water availability analysis, the approximately 22 acre subject valley-area parcel has a water availability calculation of 22 acre feet per year (af/yr), which is arrived at by multiplying its approximately 22 acre size by a one af/yr/acre fair share water use factor.
+According to the applicant, existing water usage on the parcel is approximately 10.5 af/yr, including 7.0 af/yr for irrigation of established vineyards, 2.8 af/yr for the winery, and 0.7 af/yr. for landscape irrigation.
+This application proposes an additional 1.7 af/yr of winery water use.
+As a result of the foregoing, annual water demand for this parcel would increase to 12.2 af/yr.
 Based on these figures, the project would be below the established threshold for groundwater use on the property.
 The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
 The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.